knuesel/typst-minideck/README.md

-TODO:
-- simple theme example
-- pinit example
-- "16:9"
-- local -> preview
-- theme overrides
-- readme toc
-- fix page numbering in example.pdf
-- check the XXX
-- default font

 # typst-minideck

 A small package for dynamic slides in typst.

-minideck provides basic functionality for dynamic slides (`pause`, `uncover`, ...) and minimal infrastructure for theming.
+minideck provides basic functionality for dynamic slides (`pause`, `uncover`, ...), integration with [fletcher](https://typst.app/universe/package/fletcher) and [CetZ](https://typst.app/universe/package/cetz/), and some minimal infrastructure for theming.

 ## Usage

-Call `minideck.config` to get all the functions you want to use:
+Call `minideck.config` to get the functions you want to use:

 ```typst
 #import "@local/minideck:0.2.0"